jenkinsci/gitlab-plugin/README.md

 # Multibranch projects and organization folders from GitLab

+This plugin is still in development and thus not yet usable...